jimpil/clamda/README.md

 #### stream-seq
 Diverging from the overall spirit of this library (which is reducible-streams), `stream-seq` lets you turn a java Stream into a clojure Seq, via its plain old sequential Iterator (see `iterator-seq`).
+It is a very simple function which essentially wraps `iterator-seq`, and is provided for completeness, but make sure you understand the trade-offs before using it.
 I won't say "don't use it", because there are cases where you may need to.
-That said, I feel obliged to say that `reducible-stream` should almost always be your first thought.
-It is a very simple function which essentially wraps `iterator-seq`, and is provided for completeness, but make sure you understand the trade-offs before using it.
+ That said, I feel obliged to say that `stream-reducible` should almost always be your first choice.